 What is a Network Security Engineer?

 For those who are yet unfamiliar, a network security engineer is a professional that is responsible for an array of technical duties.
 They are responsible for handling an array of IT-related duties and must be highly skilled in the IT realm to keep the job long-term.
 The majority of these IT-related tasks involve restoring or helping to maintain a secure network.

-Simply put, a network security engineer is a professional that is tasked with planning, designing, optimizing, implementing, auditing, as well as troubleshooting the network security system of a particular company or organization.
+Simply put, these professionals plan, design, optimize, implement, audit, as well as troubleshoot the network security system of a particular company or organization.
 They are responsible for protecting the network from bugs, threats, and other potentially harmful things in order to ensure that the network maintains optimal functionality.
 Additionally, one of their most important tasks is to create a sound disaster recovery plan to make sure the company can easily bounce back from security breaches, cyber hacks, and the like.

 Network Security Engineer Job Profile

-In addition to the network security engineer job description, the network security engineer job profile, there are also specialized traits required to be successful in this field.
-Some of which are as follows:
+In addition to the security engineer job description and profile, there are also specialized traits required to be successful in this field.
+Some of which are below.